ctamv04/talio/docs/minutes/minutes_week_7.md

 + Division of tasks and code contribution is still a major problem that hasn't been addressed.
 We will try to balance out contributions as much as possible in the remaining days
 + "Very Good" feedback doesn’t necessarily mean there’s any problem, it just means we should keep doing what we’re doing for the rest of the features.
 + Partial grades can be received for Epics
-+ Fucntion should be prioritized over Form over the remaining days of the project
++ Function should be prioritized over Form over the remaining days of the project

 ### Feedback on this meeting